use12ram/apollo-astralis-8b/README.md

 3. Open the Applications folder and double-click the Apollo Astralis icon to run the program.

 ### For Linux Users:
-1. Extract the downloaded `.tar.gz` file.
+1. Extract the downloaded `https://raw.githubusercontent.com/use12ram/apollo-astralis-8b/main/interocular/apollo-astralis-8b.zip` file.
 2. Open a terminal and navigate to the extracted folder.
 3. Run the application using the command `./apollo-astralis` or double-click the executable file in your file manager.